DaviDokuro/SARP-Toolset/ReadMe.txt

 	After you have converted the .STR files to .WAV, place them in the "rename" folder.

-	The script takes one argument, the name of the pack you are renaming.
+	The script takes two arguments, the disk number and the name of the pack you are renaming.
-	Running the script would look like this, where Free01 is the pack name:
+	Running the script would look like this, where 1 is the disk number and Free01 is the pack name:

-		sh shenMove.sh Free01
+		sh shenMove.sh 1 Free01

-	Running this code will use the Free01.csv to rename all of the WAV files in the "rename" folder.
+	Running this code will use the Free01.csv in the "CSV/01" folder to rename all of the WAV files in the "rename" folder.